A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The district boasts of its rich history and has witnessed some major events of the old days.
 Its glorious place in the Indian history cannot be avoided.
 According to Hindu legend, Panipat got its mention as 'Panpat' in the five villages that were demanded by the Pandavas in the Mahabharata times.
 Apart from that, the district has witnessed three important battles of Indian history.

 Built by Babur, Kabuli Bagh is a structure of ancient times.
 The mosque was named after Kabuli Begam, wife of Babur.
 Later, additions were made to this mosque by other rulers.
 The major additions were Chabutara Fateh Mubarak by Humayun, who defeated Salim Shah.
 Flanked by chambers and a Persian inscription, the mosque draws the attention of the heritage admirers all over the world.

 Dedicated to local goddess, the temple is a prime place of the district.
 Located on the banks of a tank, the temple is famous for its ancient sculptures and one of a kind architecture.

 Panipat Museum was established as the information centre, from where tourists can collect the information of three legendary battles.
 It displays archaeology, history and artifacts of the district.
 Antiquities, pottery, art and craft, armoury, jewellery, objects, inscriptions, paintings and many other interesting things speak volume about this legendary place.

-Karnal and Kaithal are the town that deserve a visit.
-Enriched with history and connection with many legends allure a large number of tourists from all over the world.
+Karnal and Kaithal are the towns that deserve a visit.
+They are enriched with history and connection with many legends which allure a large number of tourists from all over the world.
 Glimpses of the royal era still exist there.

 Guests of Panipat get a wide range of accommodation options.
-They can choose that stands at par their requirements and expectations.
+Travellers can pick their stay option at par their requirements and expectations.

 How to Reach